Mexica Tiahui – What does it mean?

 Mexica Tiahui!

 I’ve always known the spirited sentiment to mean “Mexican (Indigenous) Moving/Go Forward!”
-It is used as a positive exclamation mostly by Chicanah (Chican@) people in the United States who are using “Mexica” as an identity point in reclaiming their Indigenous self.
+It is used as a positive exclamation primarily by Chicanah (Chican@) people in the United States who are using “Mexica” as an identity point in reclaiming their Indigenous self.

 [gdlr_space height=”20px”]